theboredgeek/observer/README.md

 - Shell: Fish
 - Terminal: Kitty
 - Editor: Neovim (Minimal setup)
+    - Configured for the following languages:
+        - GDscript
+        - Lua
+        - Markdown
+    - Plus a couple git packages
 - Wallpapers: Stored in /Pictures/Wallpapers.
 (Wallpapers were sourced form a few github repos created by others)

 What you see in the main screen shot is 3 Kitty terminals.
 Left: Python interpreter.
 Right: Neovim.
 Center floating window: Yazi file browser.